 We offer no assurances that the initial public offering price will correspond to the price at which the common stock will trade in the public market subsequent to the offering or that an active trading market for the common stock will develop and continue after the offering.

 Listing

-We have applied to list our common stock on The NASDAQ Global Market under the trading symbol "NH".
+Our common stock has been approved for listing on The NASDAQ Global Select Market under the trading symbol "NH".

 Option to Purchase Additional Shares